Vers-AI/versusai-sc2-bot-template/README.md

 # python-sc2-bot-template

-Use this template to start a new python-sc2 bot - just click the green `Use this template` button above.
+Use this template to start a new python-sc2 bot.
 Then, if you need, follow the tutorial below.

 # Tutorial: Starting a python-sc2 bot